daigo-arakawa/kitdoc/content/ja/docs/go-globalRC61/AdvancedTopics/ConfiguringaFarmHost.md

 ### To configure a Failover Application Host Manager

 1. Install the GO-Global Host on a separate computer, on the same network as the Application Host Manager.
 This computer will be the failover Application Host Manager.
 All clients and Dependent Hosts (or Farm Managers) must be able to connect to the failover Application Host Manager.If clients connect to the cluster from the internet, the failover Application Host Manager must have a public address.
-2. Configure the GO-Global Host to run as an Application Host Manager:
+2. Configure the GO-Global Host to run as an Application Host Manager:<br>
 	a.
-Run the Admin Console on the computer.
+Run the **Admin Console** on the computer.<br>
 	b.
-Click Tools | Host Options.
+Click Tools | Host Options.<br>
 	c.
-Click the Configuration tab.
+Click the **Configuration tab.** <br>
 	d.
-Click Application Host Manager.
+Click **Application Host Manager.** <br>
 	e.
-If the primary Application Host Manager is a Relay Load Balancer, click Relay Load Balancer.
-If the primary Application Host Manager is a Farm Manager, click Farm Manager.
+If the primary Application Host Manager is a Relay Load Balancer, click **Relay Load Balancer.** If the primary Application Host Manager is a **Farm Manager,** click Farm Manager.<br>
 	f.
-Click OK.
+Click **OK.** <br>
 	g.
-Restart the Application Publishing Service.
+Restart the **Application Publishing Service.** <br>
-3. Export the published applications from the primary Application Host Manager and import them into the failover Application HostManager:
+3. Export the published applications from the primary Application Host Manager and import them into the failover Application HostManager:<br>
 	a.
-On the primary Application Host Manager, run Regedit as administrator.
+On the primary Application Host Manager, run Regedit as administrator.<br>
 	b.
-Select the following registry key:\HKEY_LOCAL_MACHINE\GraphOn\GO-Global\AppServer
+Select the following registry key:`\HKEY_LOCAL_MACHINE\GraphOn\GO-Global\AppServer`<br>
 	c.
-Click File | Export…
+Click **File | Export…** <br>
 	d.
-Type a name for the file (e.g., Appserver.reg).
+Type a name for the file (e.g., Appserver.reg).<br>
 	e.
-Click Save.
+Click **Save.** <br>
 	f.
-Copy the file to the failover Application Host Manager.
+Copy the file to the failover Application Host Manager.<br>
     	g.
-Double-click the file.
+Double-click the file.<br>
 	h.
-Click Yes to import the file.
+Click **Yes** to import the file.<br>
 	i.
-Click OK.
+Click **OK.** <br>
-4. Configure each Dependent Host so it will connect to the failover Relay Load Balancer when it is unable to connect to the primary Relay Load Balancer:
+4. Configure each Dependent Host so it will connect to the failover Relay Load Balancer when it is unable to connect to the primary Relay Load Balancer:<br>
 	a.
-Run the Admin Console
+Run the Admin Console<br>
 	b.
-Click Tools | Host Options.
+Click Tools | Host Options.<br>
 	c.
-Click the Configuration tab.
+Click the **Configuration** tab.<br>
 	d.
-Enter the addresses of both Relay Load Balancers in the Relay Load Balancer address field, with their fully-qualified domain names.
+Enter the addresses of both Relay Load Balancers in the **Relay Load Balancer address** field, with their fully-qualified domain names.
 Enter the address of the primary Relay Load Balancer first, followed by a semi-colon, followed by the address of the failover Relay Load Balancer.
-For example: primary_relay_loadbalancer.graphon.com;failover_relay_load_balancer.graphon.com
+For example: primary_relay_loadbalancer.graphon.com;failover_relay_load_balancer.graphon.com<br>
 	e.
-Click OK.
+Click **OK.** <br>
-5. Specify the addresses of both the primary and the failover Relay Load Balancers in the URLs and shortcuts that are used to start the clients:
+5. Specify the addresses of both the primary and the failover Relay Load Balancers in the URLs and shortcuts that are used to start the clients:<br>
 	a.
-Provide users that connect via a browser with an HTML page or URL that sets the host parameter to the address of the primary relay server, followed by a semicolon, followed by the address of the failover relay server (e.g.,host=primary_relay_load-balancer_address;failover_relay_load_balancer_address).
+Provide users that connect via a browser with an HTML page or URL that sets the **host** parameter to the address of the primary relay server, followed by a semicolon, followed by the address of the failover relay server (e.g.,host=primary_relay_load-balancer_address;failover_relay_load_balancer_address).<br>
 	b.
-Provide users that connect via an installed client, with a shortcut that sets the –h command line argument equal to the address of the primary relay server, followed by a semi-colon, followed by the address of the failover relay server (e.g., -h primary_relay_load_balancer_address;failover_relay_load_balancer_address).
+Provide users that connect via an installed client, with a shortcut that sets the **–h** command line argument equal to the address of the primary relay server, followed by a semi-colon, followed by the address of the failover relay server (e.g., -h primary_relay_load_balancer_address;failover_relay_load_balancer_address).<br>

 In this configuration, if the primary Relay Load Balancer fails for any reason, dependent hosts and clients automatically reconnect to the failover server and users are generally reconnected to their sessions within 1-2 minutes of the primary Relay Load Balancer failure.
 This is illustrated in the diagram below.

 ![7-4-3](/img/7-4-3.png)

-If users' sessions fail to reconnect automatically, increase the value of the autoreconnect parameter in client URLs, web pages and shortcuts to a number greater than 5 (the default).
+If users' sessions fail to reconnect automatically, increase the value of the **autoreconnect** parameter in client URLs, web pages and shortcuts to a number greater than 5 (the default).

 When the failover Relay Load Balancer is active (i.e., when dependent hosts are connected to the failover Relay Load Balancer), users' sessions will take longer to start.
 For this reason, the primary Relay Load Balancer should be re-activated when it comes back online.
 To re-activate the primary Relay Load Balancer, terminate the aps.exe process on the failover Relay Load Balancer using Task Manager at a time when users are unlikely to be connected to the cluster.
 When the aps.exe process is terminated on the failover Relay Load Balancer, dependent hosts and clients will reconnect to the primary Relay Load Balancer.
 Then, after the cluster's dependent hosts have reconnected to the primary Relay Load Balancer, restart the Application Publishing Service on the failover Relay Load Balancer.

+{{% alert title="参照" color="info" %}}
->When the Application Publishing Service is stopped or restarted on a Relay Load Balancer via Services, GO-Global closes all the sessions that are running on the Relay Load Balancer's dependent hosts.
+When the **Application Publishing Service** is stopped or restarted on a Relay Load Balancer via **Services,** GO-Global closes all the sessions that are running on the Relay Load Balancer's dependent hosts.
 Therefore, if you need to re-activate a primary Relay Load Balancer when there are sessions running on the cluster's dependent hosts, don't restart the Application Publishing Service on the failover Relay Load Balancer via Services; instead, terminate the aps.exe process on the failover Relay Load Balancer using Task Manager, as described above.
+{{% /alert %}}

 ## あるホストから別のホストへの構成設定の手動コピー